 Specialist Status in the Performing Arts

 Kingsdale was designated as a Specialist School in the Performing Arts in 2005.
-Only two years later our new Music School was opened by Courtney Pine OBE, the internationally renowned jazz saxophonist.
+Only two years later, Courtney Pine OBE, the internationally renowned jazz saxophonist, opened our new Music School.
 The financing for this fantastic facility was party achieved using the specialist status capital project grant.

-Within this uniquely designed building are four large teaching rooms, a performance area, a recording studio and seven practice rooms of varying sizes.
+Within this uniquely designed building are five large teaching rooms, a performance area, a recording studio and seven practice rooms of varying sizes.

-A new Drama block has been developed from the existing Music Department and together with the original Drama Studio 5 teaching spaces, offices and storage rooms have been created.
+A new Drama suite has been developed and together with a beautiful new theatre, five teaching spaces, offices and storage rooms have been created.

 Attainment and Achievement